MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 :::image type="icon" source="../_images/trade-off.svg"::: **Redundant networking stack**

-- **Increased costs**.
-Implementing redundant networking with NSGs, routes, and other configurations in advance, comes with a cost.
-This includes the expenses associated with setting up the infrastructure and conducting thorough testing.

-- **Increased reliability**.
-The benefit of this upfront investment is increased reliability.
-You'll be better prepared knowing that everything works as expected leading to faster recovery because the network does not need to be configured on the fly.
+Implementing a redundant networking stack, including NSGs, routes, and other configurations, incurs significant costs due to the necessary infrastructure setup and thorough testing.
+However, this upfront investment enhances reliability, ensuring that everything functions as expected and enabling faster recovery during disruptions.
+Balancing these costs with the need for a reliable network is crucial to maintain operational efficiency and minimize downtime.

 :::image type="icon" source="../_images/trade-off.svg"::: **VNet peering**

-When communicating between virtual networks (VNets), direct peering is preferred for better performance efficiency.
-This method avoids the latency introduced by routing through a hub, where a firewall decrypts, inspects, and re-encrypts the payload before sending it to the other VNet.

-However, this comes with a tradeoff in security.
-Routing through a hub provides inspections by the firewall, and without these checks, the workload can be severely compromised.
+Direct VNet peering enhances performance by reducing latency, as it avoids the need to route traffic through a hub where a firewall decrypts, inspects, and re-encrypts the payload.
+However, this performance gain comes at the cost of decreased security.
+Without the firewall inspections provided by hub routing, the workload is more vulnerable to potential threats.
+Balancing the need for high performance with robust security measures is essential to ensure both efficiency and protection of the network.

+:::image type="icon" source="../_images/trade-off.svg"::: **Large subnets**

+Large subnets provide ample address space, allowing workloads to scale out seamlessly.
+While overprovisioning resources can safeguard against unexpected demand spikes, it can also lead to underutilized resources during nonpeak hours.
+Also this strategy comes with higher operational costs.
+From an Operational Excellence perspective, it's ideal to keep your subnets as small as possible.

 ## Azure policies